rust-lang/rustlings/README.md

 To install Rustlings.
 Same as on MacOS/Linux, you will have access to the `rustlings` command after it.

-When you get a permission denied message then you have to exclude the directory where you placed the rustlings in your virus-scanner.
+When you get a permission denied message then you have to exclude the directory where you placed the rustlings in your virus-scanner

 ## Browser: